Samuel Tabory

 Languages: English, Spanish

-Sam leads research efforts across CoRe's organizational profile, working to build compelling and rigorous bases of policy evidence around nonlinear systems change for improved Commons governance across scales.
-He contributes to methodological designs for cross-context research efforts as well as complex systems change evaluations, with implications for CoRe's strategic program design.
-Trained as a regional planner, Sam is an environmental governance specialist who cares deeply about the daily politics and negotiation of pursuing environmental governance innovation across urban-to-rural spectrums.
+Sam leads research efforts across CoRe's organizational profile, working to build compelling and rigorous bases of policy evidence around nonlinear systems change for inclusive natural resource governance across scales.
+He contributes to methodological designs for cross-context research efforts, the development of LME and results frameworks, as well as complex systems change evaluation studies, all with implications for CoRe's strategic program design.
+Trained as a regional planner, Sam is an environmental governance specialist who cares deeply about the daily politics and negotiation of pursuing environmental governance innovation.
 His professional interests lie at the intersection of leveraging research to advance grounded action, multi-level partnerships, policy dialogue, and coalition building for just and equitable climate and resource transitions globally.
-With experience in both community-level development partnerships and high-level policy engagement, working across scales and with a broad range of stakeholders has been central to his professional practice and research.
 Prior to joining CoRe, Sam worked as a governance advisor to a landscape-scale restoration and livelihood initiative in central Mexico (with funding from UK PACT Mexico), as a research manager for science-policy engagement with a Sustainability Research Network supported by the US National Science Foundation, and as a research associate at the Chicago Council on Global Affairs.
 Additionally, he has held NGO project management roles in Latin America.
 Professionally, he has contributed to reports commissioned by UN Environment, the World Bank, and NATO.
 His scholarly work has been published in Global Environmental Change, Urban Transformations, and the Journal of Industrial Ecology.
-Sam holds a BA in Latin American Studies from Tulane University, as well as an MA in Latin American Studies and an MS in Community and Regional Planning, both from the University of Texas at Austin.
-He is an 'all but dissertation' candidate completing a PhD in Urban and Regional Planning at Harvard University.
+Sam holds a PhD in Urban and Regional Planning from the Harvard Graduate School of Design as well as dual MA/MS degrees in Latin American Studies and Community & Regional Planning from the University of Texas at Austin.